markandre13/corba.js/README.md

 The CORBA IDL was derived from the Spring IDL, which was an object oriented operating system research project at Sun Microsystems in the 80ties.

-CORBA was quite a hype in its days and was used by OpenDoc (IBM, Apple), Fresco (an X11 successor), KDE, ... but in the end it failed.
+CORBA was quite a hype in it's days and was used by OpenDoc (IBM, Apple), Fresco (an X11 successor), KDE, ... but in the end it failed.
 Bloated, huge, designed by comitee, ...